 Erin Ellis started with the Humane Society of Truckee-Tahoe in May of 2008 as the Volunteer & Foster Progam Manager.
 She's held several different position titles over the years and is now the Director of Community Engagement.
 She oversees volunteer programs including all shelter volunteers, Pet Assisted Therapy programs, Humane Education progams as well as the shelters PR.
 She has had a love of animals and the desire to help them since she was very young.
 Over the years she has volunteered and worked as a Public Relations Intern for different animal welfare organizations.
 She has also been featured as a speaker at several conferences.

 Erin was originally from Sacramento, but came to the beautiful Truckee area in 2006 after graduating from the California University of Sacramento with a degree in Organizational Communication.
 She worked as a marketing manager before taking the position here at the Humane Society.
 She lives with her husband, Nate, daughter, Emma, twins, Isabella and Kellen and pup Oscar.

 Native to St. Louis, Kara received her BA from the University of Missouri - Columbia.
 Her goals within HSTT are to bridge the gap between intention and access to care for local pets, assist in the reduction of homeless animals through spay/neuter outreach, and advocate for every pet and their person in our community and beyond.
-Kara understands the importance and significance of pets to people from all walks of life, and seeks to support our community members in nurturing their animals, resulting in retention within their loving homes.
-Her hopeful wish is that every pet in our community is spayed or neutered and is given the opportunity to experience the loving bonds built through adoption!
+Kara understands the importance and significance of pets to people from all walks of life, and seeks to support our community members in nurturing their animals so they stay in their loving homes.
+Her hopeful wish is that every pet in our community is spayed or neutered and that our tight community embraces the opportunity to experience the loving bonds built through adoption.